Skip to content

 Just so you know, I cannot use menstrual cycle tracking as a perimenopause marker because I had a hysterectomy in 2007 (ovaries preserved).
 For me and for any reader in a similar situation, a device that focuses on metabolic and autonomic markers rather than cycle phase is more useful than the cycle aware features built into most fitness wearables.

-Hume's BP feature uses photoplethysmography, the same optical technique used in other wrist worn BP trackers.
+Hume's blood pressure feature uses photoplethysmography, the same optical technique used in other wrist worn blood pressure trackers, and it is pending FDA approval.
 A 2023 validation study published in Medical and Biological Engineering and Computing tested a PPG smartwatch (Samsung Galaxy Watch 4) against manual sphygmomanometer and automatic arm cuff measurements in healthy young adults.
-The researchers found a strong correlation for systolic blood pressure and a moderate correlation for diastolic, supporting PPG smartwatches as a reasonable trend measurement tool against the reference method.
+The researchers found a strong correlation for systolic blood pressure and a moderate correlation for diastolic, supporting PPG smartwatches as a reasonable trend measurement tool.
 The sample was small (20 healthy young adults) and the study did not assess older adults, people with hypertension or perimenopausal women specifically.

-What this means in practice: PPG based BP from a wrist worn band is reasonable for trend tracking, not for diagnosis or medication titration.
-If you are managing hypertension, you still need a validated upper arm cuff.
-If you want to know whether your habits, sleep, training and stress load are pushing your BP in the right or wrong direction over weeks, Hume's data may be able to give you that signal.
+That research pattern matches exactly what I saw: systolic tracked impressively, diastolic ran lower and should be treated as directional.
+PPG based blood pressure from a wrist worn band is reasonable for trend tracking, not for diagnosis or medication titration.
+If you are managing hypertension you still need a validated upper arm cuff.
+If you want to know whether your habits, sleep, training and stress load are pushing your blood pressure in the right or wrong direction over weeks, the Hume Band gives you that signal and the systolic accuracy in my test was better than I expected at this price.

 The “Biological Age” Claim: What the Science Actually Says